DaveH355/clustered-shading/README.md

 We'll use another compute shader to cull the lights.
 Compute shaders are just so awesome because they are general purpose.
 They are great for parallel tasks.
 In our case, testing intersection of thousands of lights against thousands of clusters.

-Let's have each invocation process a single cluster.
+Let's have each compute shader thread process a single cluster.

 <details>
-  <summary>What is an invocation?</summary>

-- Compute shaders have the abstract idea of a workgroup.
+  <summary>Is it really called a thread?</summary>

+-  Strictly speaking, no, compute shaders don't use the term "threads" like CPUs.
+Compute shaders have workgroups and invocations.
 Each workgroup has its own invocations (called workgroup size or local_size).
-You can loosely think of invocations as threads.
-Each *thread* is an independent execution of the main function.
+   Each invocation is an independent execution of the main function.
+But it's helpful to think of invocations as threads.

+   Read more about compute shaders on the [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Compute_Shader).

 </details>

-For each cluster, we loop over all the lights in the scene and test intersection with the cluster AABB.
-If there is intersection, the light must be visible to the cluster.
-It is added to the lightIndices array.

-And here is the full compute shader
+## Implementation
 <details open>
 <summary>GLSL</summary>